Comal County Justice of the Peace #3 Evictions

 WRIT OF POSSESSION:

 On the 6th day after a judgment for possession is awarded, you, as Plaintiff, may request a Writ of Possession.
+The Writ of Possession may not be issued no latter than 60 days after a judgment.
 A Writ of Possession allows the Constable to oversee the move-out of the defendant(s) out of the leased premises, and see that no breach of peace is violated.
-Fee: $205.00 ($5.00 Clerks Fee and $200.00 Service Fee.)
+Fee: $205 ($250 service fee and $5 clerk fee) for up to 4 hours, $30 for each additional hour.)

 At the time you file your Eviction suit, you may also file for back rent in the maximum amount of $10,000.00.